psychemedia/storytelling-notes/tom_tit_tot.md

 ...

 In "The Bookman" for [October, 1893 (page 21)](https://archive.org/details/sim_bookman_1893-10_5_25/page/21/mode/1up), Mr. Francis Groom wrote:— "Suffolk has the distinction of having produced by far the best versions of the old Folk Lore hitherto collected in England.
 They are three only in number — 'Cap o' Rushes,' 'Tom Tit Tot,' and 'Brother Mike.'
 They were contributed to a set of 'Suffolk Notes and Queries,' that I edited sixteen years ago for the *Ipswich Journal*.
-They are now being republished in an illustrated form by the Collectors, Mrs. Walter Thomas and Miss L. A. Fison, to whom as children they were told by their old nurse." `[Punctuation corrected to make it clear that the whole quote is due to Fancis Hindes Groome.]`
+They are now being republished in an illustrated form by the Collectors, Mrs. Walter Thomas and Miss L. A. Fison, to whom as children they were told by their old nurse." `[Punctuation corrected to make it clear that the whole quote is due to Francis Hindes Groome.]`

 The Author is indebted to Mr. H. F. Euren and Mr. William Jarrold ..., for an introduction to Mr. William Bottrell's "Traditions and Heathside Stories of West Cornwall," printed in 1875, where a story will be found called "Duffy and the Devil."
 Here the family likeness to the old German Folk Story of "Tom Tit Tot" is plainly seen.
 The tale was given as a Christmas Play in Cornwall formerly.